dresden-elektronik/deconz-rest-doc/docs/endpoints/groups/index.md

     <tr>
       <td>multideviceids</td>
       <td>Array</td>
-      <td>A list of light ids of this group that are subsequent ids from multidvices with multiple endpoints like the FLS-PP.</td>
+      <td>A list of light ids of this group that are subsequent ids from multidevices with multiple endpoints like the FLS-PP.</td>
     </tr>
     <tr>
       <td>name</td>